rohit-purandare/ShelfBridge/wiki/technical/GitHub-Workflows.md

 - Push of version tags (`v*`)
 - Pull requests to `main` (build-only, all commits)

+### Case Sensitivity Fix

+The workflow automatically converts repository names to lowercase using the `tr` command to comply with Docker registry requirements.
+This prevents "repository name must be lowercase" errors.

 ### Smart Build Logic

 Docker builds are optimized to only run when necessary: